bruhmomentumtr/flutterai/README_ENGLISH.md

   Easily switch between different LLM bots via your OpenRouter or (with small changes) OpenAI API key.

 - **LaTeX Support**
-  Write mathematical formulas and display outputs correctly.
+  Write mathematical formulas and display outputs correctly. (mostly :D)

 - **Copy Code and Answers**
   Copy entire messages or code blocks with a single click (code block-only copy is partial; full-message copy is implemented).